bluedata-katacoda/katacoda-scenarios/Spark_Scenarios/step5.md

 Task 1:<br>
 Copy the appjob utility file in to appconfig directory.
-<br><b>appjob</b> provides the information on the type job to be launched and we can also add application specific jobs.
 <br>`cp ~/test/appjob  ~/Spark/appconfig`{{execute}}
 <br>
 <br>To view the content of appjob file, execute the below command.